SlinkyPotato/DEGEN/docs/WORKFLOW.md

 # Git Branches
+These are the major branches
 1. main
- - stable
- - production
+ - contains production ready code
- - user are using
+ - code that users are using
- - impact if something is wrong
+ - possible DAO impact if something is wrong
- - any change causes prod deployment
+ - any new commit causes auto deployment
 2. develop
+ - contains multiple new features
+ - auto deployment to shared environments like servers, databases, discords
+ - has code that is approved by reviewers
-3. feature branches
+3. feature/

-4. Release
- - feature 1
- - feature 2
- - feature 3
+ - new feature based on issue or request
+ - this branch is created from develop branch
+ - can be deleted
+4. release/x.x.x
+ - contains code ready for production
+ - can be deployed to QA/UAT server
+ - beta testers from DAO can be given access to test
+5. hotfix/x.x.x
+ - in case a bug is found in production this is forked from main
+ - very small changes
+ - should be merged quickly directly to main once approval is done

 ## Contributor Workflow